alan-de-windt/SDRSharpController/README.md

   <tr>
     <td>set_zoom</td>
     <td>Integer between 0 and 60</td>
     <td>Sets SDRSharp to the FFT zoom level received.
-If an out-of-range value has been received then the command is ignored.</td>
+If an out-of-bounds value has been received then the command is ignored.</td>
   </tr>
   <tr>
     <td>adjust_zoom</td>